Do You Know How to Be Street Smart?

 If a stranger walks up or pulls up in a car and you're too far away to hear the person, don't go closer, even if the person waves you over.
 Just get away.
 Run the opposite way that the car is heading.
 Get to an adult you know, a police officer, a security guard, or one of your safe spots as fast as you can if the stranger comes toward you.

 Even if the stranger knows your name, don't be fooled.
 There are lots of ways to find out kids' names, even when someone doesn't know them or their families.
-For example, do you have a jacket or a piece of jewelry that has your name on it?
+Do you have a jacket or a piece of jewelry that has your name on it?
 That's an easy way for someone to learn your name.
 Or a stranger could see something about you on someone's social media site — even your name and a picture of you!

 Make a Lot of Noise If You're Scared